An automated external defibrillator (AED) is a lightweight, portable device that delivers an electric shock through the chest to the heart.

 Most SCAs result from ventricular fibrillation (VF).
 VF is a rapid and unsynchronized heart rhythm that originates in the heart’s lower chambers (the ventricles).
 The heart must be “defibrillated” quickly, because a victim’s chance of surviving drops by seven to 10 percent for every minute a normal heartbeat isn’t restored.

 No one should be afraid to use an AED to save a life.
 You cannot hurt someone who has experienced a sudden cardiac arrest with an AED—they are already clinically dead, and the use of an AED can only help.
 AEDs are designed to only administer shocks when needed.
-The vast majority of states protect those who use AEDs from liability, as long as they are using them responsibly to help someone.

 To request an AED from In A Heartbeat, please contact us.